networkoptix/nx_open/readme.md

 distribution package.

-After the successful build, the Desktop Client executable is located in `nx_open-build/bin/`; its names may depend on the customization package.
+After the successful build, the Desktop Client executable is located in `nx_open-build/bin/`; its name may depend on the customization package.

 For **Linux** and **MacOS**, just run the Desktop Client executable.